BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Planning and building standards

-Each year we produce Annual Performance Spotlights which summarise how we have performed in achieving our Connect Outcomes.
+Each year, we produce Annual Performance Spotlights that summarise how we have performed in achieving our Connect Outcomes.
 To complement these, we have created a suite of individual Public Performance Reports which focus on key areas of council business.
 This report outlines performance in relation to our planning and building standards services and how these link with the priorities and outcomes in Connect.

 How we have performed in improving this public service